peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 This document defines one new error type URI to be used in problem documents
 {{!RFC9457}}, as described in {{Section 6.7 of !RFC8555}}.

-The error type `urn:ietf:params:acme:error:openIDFederationError` can be used to encapsulate any OAuth error code returned while resolving OpenID Federation entities.
+The error type `urn:ietf:params:acme:error:openIDFederationEntity` can be used to encapsulate any OAuth error code returned while resolving OpenID Federation entities.
 The title of this error type is "OpenID Federation Error".
 The `detail` member of the problem document MAY include the description of the